 In this topic:

-Shopping for chicken in the supermarket or at the butcher shop can be a bit confusing.
-You'll find chicken marketed in a variety of ways--by weight, age, growing method, whole, halves, pieces, boneless, skinless, and on and on--and sold at a wide variety of prices.
+Shopping for chicken in the supermarket or at the butcher shop can be confusing.
+You'll find chicken marketed in a variety of ways—by weight, age, growing method, whole, halves, pieces, boneless, skinless, and on and on—and sold at a wide variety of prices.
 A range-fed chicken may sell for over $2.00 a pound, while the "regular" chicken is only 79¢ a pound.

 So, which chicken should you choose for great barbecue, and how should you prep it?
 Well, as with most things in barbecue, there is no one answer that's right for everyone.
 In the material that follows, I'll do my best to shed some light on things so you can make educated decisions that work best for you.

 One does not typically know the breed of chicken being purchased, since it's not disclosed by most producers.

 All chicken sold in retail stores in the U.S. is inspected for wholesomeness by either the USDA or a state agency using equivalent standards.
 Grading is voluntary and takes into account meatiness, appearance, and freedom from defects.
 The USDA describes Grade A chicken as having, "plump, meaty bodies and clean skin, free of bruises, broken bones, feathers, cuts and discoloration."

 According to the USDA, hormones or steroids are not allowed in the production of chicken in the United States.
 The claim of "no hormones" cannot be used on product packaging unless accompanied by the disclaimer, "Federal regulations prohibit the use of hormones."